KenKundert/quantiphy/doc/user.rst

 actually used, and by default that is set to 'TGMkmunpfa', which avoids the more uncommon scale factors.

-The :meth:`quantipyy.Quantity.render` method allows you to control the process of converting a quantity to a string.
+The :meth:`quantiphy.Quantity.render` method allows you to control the process of converting a quantity to a string.
 For example:

 .. code-block:: python